Usage

 When no command is specified, lldpcli will start an interactive shell

-which can be used to input arbitrary commands as if they were specified
+which can be used to input arbitrary commands as if they were speci-

-on the command line.
-This interactive shell should provide completion
+fied on the command line.
+This interactive shell should provide com-

 The options are as follows: